import pandas as pd

 Guessing: 0.539

 So here we have a model that is also performing well, though not significantly better or worse than our elastic net model.
-For most situations, we’d expect boosting to do better, but this shows why we want a good baseline or simpler model for comparison.
+For most tabular data situations, we’d expect boosting to do better, but this shows why we want a good baseline or simpler model for comparison.
 We’ll revisit hyperparameter tuning using this model later.

 10.6.2 Strengths & weaknesses